Enrichers Investment Group Converting To Real-Wealth

 But that wasn’t the only reason for the formation of the Pakistan Mercantile Exchange (PMEX).

-The policymakers at that time also believed that a well-regulated, web-based, completely demutualised commodity exchange will help “create a marketplace where the producers of agricultural commodities in the country will be able to meet buyers, benefit from transparent and fair transactions and learn to make informed marketing and investment decisions to optimise their production”.
+At that time, the policymakers also believed that a well-regulated, web-based, completely demutualized commodity exchange would help “create a marketplace.
+The producers of agricultural commodities in the country there will be able to meet buyers, benefit from transparent and fair transactions and learn to make informed marketing and investment decisions to optimize their production.”

-Quoting a study conducted by the United Nations Conference on Trade and Development (UNCTAD), he says active commodity exchanges are the “quickest and best way of disseminating market information among farmers and helping them sell their products at prevalent prices as well as hedge against price fluctuations”.
+Quoting a study conducted by the United Nations Conference on Trade and Development (UNCTAD), he says active commodity exchanges are the “quickest and best way of disseminating market information among farmers and helping them.
+And, sell their products at prevalent prices as well as a hedge against price fluctuations.”

-However, the trading in locally produced agricultural commodities remains a dream unlikely to be realised anytime soon, he adds.
+However, the trading in locally produced agricultural commodities remains a dream unlikely to be realized anytime soon, he adds.

-“At least two major factors have impeded the development of a futures market in cotton, rice, sugar and wheat.
-One, the producers or farmers are not educated enough and lack resources and access to technology to get connected with the exchange.
+“At least two major factors have impeded the development of a futures market in cotton, rice, sugar, and wheat.
+The producers or farmers are not educated enough and lack resources and access to technology to get connected with the exchange.
 Two, the middleman, or the intermediaries, are not interested in this, as a web-based marketplace will erode their influence on the smallholder producers and diminish their power to exploit them and manipulate the market to their advantage.”

 Additionally, regulated futures trading in Pakistan is relatively new to investors, Bukhari says.
-“There are only a few hundred active investors who are quite happy with trading in internationally in liquid commodities — gold, silver, currencies and crude oil.”
+“There are only a few hundred active investors who are quite happy with trading internationally in liquid commodities — gold, silver, currencies, and crude oil.”

-Furthermore, since the domestic prices of these commodities are not linked with global prices, the price mismatch is also not allowing the development of trading in these products.
+Furthermore, since these commodities’ domestic prices are not linked with global prices, the price mismatch is also not allowing the development of trading in these products.

-The commodity futures market is developing at a rather slower pace, but the number of investors is increasing steadily as more and more people are attracted to it due to transparency in trading and in the PMEX’s operations.
+The commodity futures market is developing at a relatively slower pace.
+Still, the number of investors is increasing steadily as more and more people are attracted to it due to transparency in trading and the PMEX’s operations.

 “The country’s futures market is gathering momentum because of zero chance of manipulation in the internationally traded commodities and currencies.
 I am quite optimistic about its future.
 The permission to trade in global currencies has also pushed daily trading volumes, which stand close to Rs5bn a day at present,” he adds.

 Currency trading has only recently been allowed.
-It is currently permitted in yen, euro, pound sterling and the dollar, as these four are the most actively traded currencies across the world and account for more than 50pc of the total volume traded in international currency markets.
+It is currently permitted in yen, euro, pound sterling, and the dollar.
+These four are the most actively traded currencies globally and account for more than 50pc of the total volume traded in international currency markets.